Knife legislation: Proposals

-While at his retirement ceremony in May 2018, Judge Nic Madge suggested at Luton Crown Court that members of the public could obtain or modify kitchen knives with rounded ends to be less dangerous.
-Judge Madge said if his proposals were implemented there would be a "substantial" reduction in the number of life-threatening injuries caused by stabbings.

-A similar proposal was made in 2005 by three emergency medicine health professionals from West Middlesex University Hospital.
+In May 2018, Nic Madge, a judge at Luton Crown Court, proposed that kitchen knives sold to or used by members of the public should have rounded rather than pointed ends.
+Judge Madge said that implementation of the proposal would lead to a "substantial" reduction in the number of life-threatening injuries caused by stabbings.
+A similar proposal had been made in 2005 by three emergency medicine health professionals from West Middlesex University Hospital.

 Case law

 Case law in 2005 stated that even a butter knife can be classed as a bladed article in a public place.